You would have heard people saying that avoid trans fats as much as possible.

-Many research has indicated that the intake of trans fat may increase weight gain and abdominal fat deposits.
+The research has indicated that the intake of trans fat may increase weight gain and abdominal fat deposits.

 Research conducted on animals shown the consumption of trans fatty acids has gained weight by 7.2%.

-Most frequently asked question of trans fat
+The most frequently asked question of trans fat

 What are the alternative names of trans fat?